Wellington Airport launch sunflower lanyard to help people with hidden disabilities

 10 Dec 2020

-If you or someone you know has a hidden disability such as autism, ADHD, dementia or a visual impairment, there is now a discreet way to let Wellington Airport staff know you may need extra help, thanks to a new initiative being launched this week in partnership with Autism NZ.
+If you, or someone you are travelling with has a disability that isn’t immediately obvious to airport staff, such as; autism, dementia, a hearing impairment, anxiety (or one of the many hidden disabilities), there is now a discreet way to let Wellington Airport staff know you may need extra help, thanks to a new initiative being launched this week in partnership with Autism NZ.

 Anyone travelling through Wellington Airport can now request a sunflower lanyard before they travel.
 The lanyards, which are bright green in colour and decorated with a sunflower design, are entirely voluntary and will indicate to staff that a passenger may: